daniaguirre/daniaguirre.github.io/about.md

 Welcome to my website.
 I hope you can find useful and interesting information about my research work.
 I am a titular professor at the [Deparment of Information Systems and Communications](http://www.ler.uam.mx/es/UAMLerma/DSIC){:target="_blank"} of the [Universidad Autónoma Metropolitana](http://www.ler.uam.mx){:target="_blank"} in Lerma, Mexico.

 ## Research interests:
-- Routing in large-scale networks
+- Distributed algorithms for large-scale networks
 - Graph theory
-- Distributed algorithms
+- Network science
 - Complex systems

 ## Publications: